 Start at line

-(Optional) Enter a value of 2 or greater to reserve lines for column headings or comment lines.
+(Optional) Enter a value of 2 or greater to reserve lines at the beginning of the CSV file for column headings or comment lines.

 Maximum picture file size

 (Optional) Set the maximum picture file size to minimize storage usage.
-The default value is taken from your access control system settings.
+The default value is taken from your access control system settings (General settings page of the Access Manager role).
 Changing its value in the Import tool also changes your system settings.

 Add credential to cardholder key